-The directors elected to the board of directors will be elected by a plurality of the voting power of shares present in person or represented by proxy and entitled to vote on the election of directors.
+The directors elected to the board of directors will be elected by a plurality of the voting power of shares present live via the Internet or represented by proxy and entitled to vote on the election of directors.
 In other words, the five nominees receiving the highest number of "FOR" votes will be elected as directors.
-Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, for the election of Patrick Soon-Shiong, M.D., Michael S. Sitrick, Kirk K. Calhoun, Michael Blaszyk and Ron Louks.
+Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, for the election of Patrick Soon-Shiong, M.D., Michael S. Sitrick, Kirk K. Calhoun, Michael Blaszyk and Deanna Wise.
 Broker non-votes will have no effect on this proposal.